Run your generator safely this winter

 - Always allow the generator to cool down completely before you refuel, and never try to refuel while it is running.

 Before installing a generator that connects to your home’s electric circuits, please read our requirements and call 888-554-4732 if a service modification or meter disconnect is needed.
-Be aware that it is a violation of electrical code to connect a generator without a UL-approved open-transition transfer switch.
+Be aware that it is a violation of the electrical code to connect a generator without a UL-approved open-transition or automatic transfer switch (ATS).